AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 Before making changes:

 - I read the relevant sections in `docs/` and tests.
-- I confirm that the planned change fits the documented safety and workflow model as described in `controller_contract`.
+- I confirm that the planned change fits the documented safety and workflow model described in the repository docs.

 After making changes: